Pino Mlakar

+Biography

+Pino Mlakar was born in Novo Mesto and baptized Jožef Mlaker, the son of the court official Ivan Mlaker (1858–1924) and Marjeta (née Rodica) Mlakar (1864–1930).

-In 1927 he graduated from the Rudolf Laban Choreographic Institute in Hamburg.
+In 1927, he graduated from the Rudolf Laban Choreographic Institute in Hamburg.

 He was a member of the Ljubljana Opera and Ballet Company from 1946 to 1960.
-For 25 years he was a full professor at the Academy for Theatre, Radio, Film and Television (AGRFT) of the University of Ljubljana.
+For 25 years, he was a full professor at the Academy for Theatre, Radio, Film and Television (AGRFT) of the University of Ljubljana.

-He was married to fellow choreographer Maria Luiza Pia Beatrice Scholz (1910–2000), who was professionally known as Pia Mlakar.
+In 1929, he married fellow choreographer Maria Luiza Pia Beatrice Scholz (1910–2000), who was professionally known as Pia Mlakar.
 Their daughter Veronika Mlakar was also a ballet dancer.

+He officially changed his name from Jožef Mlaker to Pino Mlakar in 1999.